electrovir/fsm-vir/README.md

 # fsm-vir

 The heroic finite state machine package.
-Can be used to create Mealy or Moore finite state machines.
+Has zero dependencies!
+Can be used to quickly create Mealy or Moore finite state machines.

 # Usage